 Abermawr and Aberbach are two neighbouring beaches on Pembrokeshire's north-west coast, situated approximately 2 miles north of Mathry, just off the A487.
-The beaches are separated by a small headland and flanked by low cliffs of boulder clay and mudstone.
-Both beaches are backed by a pebble bank, along which runs the coastal path.
+The beaches are separated by the small headland of Pen Deudraeth and flanked by low cliffs of boulder clay and mudstone.
+Both beaches are backed by a pebble bank which carries the coastal path.
 The pebble banks have blocked off the valleys behind creating areas of marshland.
 Dogs are allowed at all times.
-Footpaths lead inland from both beaches through wooded areas and are worth a short walk.
+Footpaths lead inland from both beaches through wooded areas, rich in bluebells during Spring, and are worth a short walk.

 Aberbach has very little sand and the rocky coast to the north is a popular venue for coasteering.